Marensfc/Learn-Lingo/README.md

 ### Home page

-The home page contains interesting statistics and from there you can easily go to the page with teachers
+The home page contains interesting statistics and from there you can easily go to the page with teachers.
 ![Web Application Home Page Screenshot](./src/assets/home-page.jpg?w=1000)

 ### Teachers' page